maninserg/postgresql_dumps/README.md

 List of dumps:
   - clone_instagram_database.sql -- simplified clone of an instagram's database.
 There is a full logical copy of this datebase for MySQL in https://github.com/maninserg/mysql_dumps;
-  - books_shop.sql -- siplified database of a books shop;
+  - books_shop.sql -- simplified database of a books shop;

 <hr>